Cadity/Neural-Crypto/README.md

 # Neural-Crypto

-Official Repository of NeuralCrypto App.
+Official Repository of NeuralCrypto App and Command Shell.